RicardoToledo/monefy-app-ui-automation/Task-2/README.md

 The project integrates [GitHub Actions](https://github.com/features/actions) as its CI/CD platform.

-A workflow is already integrated into this repo which automates a full test run in an [Ubuntu](https://ubuntu.com/) virtual machine every time a pull request is created for the `main` branch.
+A workflow is already integrated into this repo which automates a full test run in a macOS virtual machine every time a pull request is created for the `main` branch.

-The `.yml` file with the setup can be found in this repo's path: [.github/workflows/ui-test-automation.yml](.github/workflows/ui-test-automation.yml)
+The `.yml` file with the setup can be found in this repo's path: [.github/workflows/android-appium-automation.yml](.github/workflows/android-appium-automation.yml)

 # Approach for solving the problem